ckeditor/ckeditor5/packages/ckeditor5-heading/docs/features/title.md

 	This demo only presents a very specific, limited set of features.
 Visit the {@link examples/builds/full-featured-editor full-featured editor example} to see more in action.
 </info-box>

-## Related features

-There are more CKEditor 5 features that can help you structure your document better:
-* {@link features/headings Headings} &ndash; Divide your content into sections.
-* {@link features/indent Block indentation} &ndash; Organize your content into visually separated blocks, indent crucial paragraphs, etc.
-* {@link features/editor-placeholder Editor placeholder} &ndash; Set placeholder text to display when the content is empty.
-It helps users locate the editor in the application and prompts to input the content.

 ## Keyboard navigation

 The title plugin lets you move from the title to the body element using the <kbd>Tab</kbd> key, providing form-like experience.
 When the selection is at the beginning of the first body element, you can go back to the title element using <kbd>Shift</kbd>+<kbd>Tab</kbd>.
 You can also use <kbd>Enter</kbd> and <kbd>Backspace</kbd> keys to move the caret between the title and the body.